-Specific types of bullying can be: -
+Specific types of bullying can be:

-- Related to race, religion or culture, racial taunts, graffiti, gestures related to sexual orientation, name-calling or insults e.g. "gay boy" - Related to disability/SEN, making fun, mimicking or picking on someone with SEN or with a mental or physical disability - Related to appearance or health e.g. "spotty", "fatty" - Related to young carers, looked after children, appearance targeted - Sexist or sexual bullying, unwanted physical contact or rude comments, cyberbullying, intimidating or offensive e-mails and texts
+- Related to race, religion or culture, racial taunts, graffiti, gestures related to sexual orientation, name-calling or insults e.g. "gay boy" - Related to disability/SEN, making fun, mimicking or picking on someone with SEN or with a mental or physical disability - Related to appearance or health e.g. "spotty", "fatty" - Sexist or sexual bullying, unwanted physical contact or rude comments, cyberbullying, intimidating or offensive e-mails and texts - Material damage, extortion